Grundsund: Buildings

 In the locality is Skaftö Folketshus (People's House).
 The new building was erected in 1988 with support from Boverket, after the old association compound from 1925 and 1952 was torn down.

 Grundsund on TV

-The TV-series Saltön is mostly recorded in Grundsund.
-The first season aired 2005, which attracted tourists to the area.
+The TV series Saltön is mostly recorded in Grundsund.
+The first season aired in 2005, which attracted tourists to the area.
 A fourth season was confirmed in 2015 which began production that autumn and aired in 2016.
 Many locations can be recognized from the series, Pelles Rökeri for example was used a lot for the scenes taking place at the fictional restaurant "Lilla Hunden" (Little Dog).

-TV4:s Crimescene Sweden have depicted the so-called "suitcase murder" from 1969 with connections to Gåsö outside of Grundsund.
+TV4:s Crime Scene Sweden has depicted the so-called "suitcase murder" from 1969 with connections to Gåsö outside of Grundsund.
 The murder took place in Gothenburg and the body was "dumped" on Gåsö.